costicaaa/hugo-blog/content/posts/creating-a-free-blogging-system-quick-guide/index.md

 ## Do this, then do that

 ##### 1. Repo setup
-Have a local git repository up & running, synced with a publicly accessible one (mine is https://github.com/costicaaa/hugo-blog).
+Have a local git repository up & running, synced with a publicly accessible one ([this](https://github.com/costicaaa/hugo-blog) is mine).

+It can also be a source of inspiration for various settings and tweaks that I did to some of the Hugo / Hugo-theme that I use.
+Feel free to explore :)

 ##### 2. [Optional] Hugo setup

 [Update](https://github.com/costicaaa/hugo-blog/blob/256cfb6f2bfc8c5cfc04e92c7816d0ce9bc87408/config.toml#L1) `config.toml` so that the `baseURL`'s value is `/`.
 This way, no code updates are necessary if you decide to change any DNS settings later.
+Btw, the last step was to complete the DNS setup, so I just followed this simple yet efficient [guide](https://dev.to/easybuoy/setting-up-domain-with-namecheap-netlify-1a4d). _(Thanks, Ezekiel!)_

 No need to worry about not owning a domain name yourself, this free :sunglasses: guide is free-to-follow as well.
 We are not going to change the website name settings in `Netlify`; instead, we're just going to use whatever random URL they generate.